 Why Whitepapers Matter

-- The challenge the project is trying to address
+- The problem the project aims to solve

 1. Executive Summary

-Any legitimate construction project must be able to provide a concise, clear outline of what’s being built and the reason why it’s important.
+Any legitimate project should provide a concise, clear outline of what’s being built and why it matters.

 2. Technical Framework

-The technical portion explains how the project operates.
-Find:
+The technical section explains how the project operates.
+Look for:

-Some red flags are unclear technical descriptions, unsubstantiated claims, or explanations that do not follow logically.
+Red flags include vague technical descriptions, unsubstantiated claims, or explanations that lack logical coherence.

 3. Tokenomics

-This crucial section describes how tokens of the project function in the context of its ecosystem
+This crucial section describes how the project’s tokens function within its ecosystem:

 - Vesting schedules